10 Tips for Stunning Street Market Photography (+ Examples)

 The post 10 Tips for Stunning Street Market Photography (+ Examples) appeared first on Digital Photography School.
 It was authored by Karthika Gupta.

-There are very few places in the world that provide the same kind of visual stimulation and human interaction as street markets – but how can you create amazing street market photography?
+There are very few places in the world that provide the same kind of visual stimulation and human interaction as street markets – but how can you street market photography?
 How can you distill the hustle and bustle into meaningful images?

-I love capturing the beauty of these markets, and in this article, I share my best tips for gorgeous results, including:
+I capturing the beauty of these markets, and in this article, I share my best tips for gorgeous results, including:

-- How to pick the perfect street market camera gear
+• How to pick the perfect street market camera gear

-- An easy way to find beautiful and unique photo opportunities
+• An easy way to find beautiful and unique photo opportunities

-- How to capture portraits of vendors
+• How to capture of vendors

-- Much more!
+• Much more!

 I also include plenty of example photos throughout the article; that way, you can see exactly what my tips will do for you.